oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

    ![Add story button](images/Webpage-Guide/addStoryButton.png)

-4. Complete create story modal, and wait for the story editor page to load.
+4. Complete the "New story" modal, and wait for the story editor page to load.

    ![Add story modal](images/Webpage-Guide/addStoryModal.png)